akalend/pg_ml/README.md

 ## Prediction

-The prediction has so far been made only for binary classification.
+The prediction has so far been made  for:
+ - binary classification
+ - multi classification
+ - regression

 ## examples